Explore issues of culture, care, and family dynamics for patients in palliative and hospice care.

-In NUR 465 End-of-Life and Palliative Care Practice, you’ll examine the philosophy and principles of hospice and palliative care that can be integrated across settings to improve symptom management and quality of care through chronic illness and at the end of life.
-Specific areas you will study include pain management, communication strategies and ethical issues that occur at the end-of –life.
+Examine the philosophy and principles of hospice and palliative care that can be integrated across settings to improve symptom management and quality of care through chronic illness and at the end of life.
+You’ll explore pain management, communication strategies, and ethical issues that occur at this stage.

 You’ll select one movie from a list provided by your professor.
 In a 15- to 20-slide PowerPoint presentation, you’ll reflect on how palliative care and/or hospice care is depicted in the film.